Black Canadian history

 7. William Hall became the first Black person, the first Nova Scotian and the first Canadian sailor to be awarded the Placeholder for the answer for bravery.

-8. The Black Theatre Workshop emerged in the 1960s, providing dynamic venues for the work of Black Placeholder for the answer, directors and actors and allowing Black theatre to flourish across Canada.
+8. Montreal’s Black Theatre Workshop, which was founded in the early 1970s, provides a venue for the work of Black actors, directors and Placeholder for the answer, allowing Black theatre to flourish.

-9. With gold medals in the 100 Placeholder for the answer sprint and 4 x 100 Placeholder for the answer relay, Donovan Bailey is one of the greatest sprinters of all time.
+9. Having won gold medals in various running events, including Placeholder for the answer, Andre De Grasse is one of the greatest sprinters of all time.

-10. In 1967, ten Torontonians of West Indian heritage founded the Caribana cultural festival to celebrate the Placeholder for the answer traditions of the Caribbean.
+10. In 1967, Toronto’s West Indian community founded the Caribana festival—renamed the Toronto Caribbean Carnival in 2015—to celebrate the Placeholder for the answer traditions of the Caribbean.